x331yS/Forum/README.md

 * liking and disliking posts and comments
 * filtering posts

+Built using Go and SQLite for the back-end, and HTML, CSS and JavaScript for the front-end.

 ## Run

 The `go mod init` command initializes dependencies for our program.